Gabriellamin/Min-homepage.github.io/_pages/about.md

 My research interests are NLP, LLMs, AI for social good, and HCI.
 I am open to all kinds of collaboration, please drop me an email if you are interested in my research.

 # 🔥 News
-- *Apr 2024*: One paper about fair financial analysis is accepted by NAACL 2024 industry track.
+- *May 2024*: One paper about LLM's fairness and uncertainty is accepted to ACL 2024 main conference (first author).
-- *Feb 2024*: A preprint of a paper on the oversensitivity and calibration of LLMs has been released.
+- *Apr 2024*: One paper about fair financial analysis is accepted to NAACL 2024 industry track.
 - *Jan 2024*: One paper about LLM cascades for cost-efficient reasoning is accepted to ICLR 2024.
-- *Dec 2023*: One paper about compositional generalization in LLMs is accepted to ICASSP 2024.
+- *Dec 2023*: One paper about compositional generalization in LLMs is accepted to ICASSP 2024 (first author).

 # 📝 Selected Publications
-- **Min Zhang**, Jianfeng He, Taoran Ji, Chang-Tien Lu, [Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection], **PrePrint**
+- **Min Zhang**, Jianfeng He, Taoran Ji, Chang-Tien Lu, [Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection], **ACL 2024 main**
 - Murong Yue, Jie Zhao, **Min Zhang**, Liang Du, Ziyu Yao, [Large Language Model Cascades with Mixture of Thoughts Representations for Cost-efficient Reasoning], **ICLR 2024**
 - **Min Zhang**, Jianfeng He, Shuo Lei, Murong Yue, Linhan Wang, Chang-Tien Lu, [Can LLM find the green circle?
 Investigation and Human-guided tool manipulation for compositional generalization], **ICASSP 2024**